romnn/microgpusim/WIP.md

 #### TODO
+- BUGS to be fixed:
+  - mshr_addr probe is not working (keeps re-sending already sent requests to interconn)

 - add an intersim alternative to playground and do some tests how this affects cycles and stats

 - move all ptx and unused stuff to sub folders that are ignored (move away completely eventually)